EricAgyemang/Systems-Analysis-and-Design/README.md

 # IT432-Systems-Analysis-and-Design-Files
-# Class Work files included
+# Class Work files including all Labs, Projects and Exam docs.
 # Lab 1
 # Iteration 1: Domain Model Class Diagram
 In this lab you practice create a first draft of domain model class diagram.